The Botanic Park is one of the few places in Cayman where the

 threads through at many levels.
 Native trees provide shade

-in the colour gardens, and the Park's semi-natural lake
+in the colour gardens, and the Park's semi-natural lake now provides

-(Dendrocygna arborea) and a range of other waterfowl.
+arborea) and a range of other waterfowl.

-uniquely Caymanian plants are planted and cared
+uniquely Caymanian plants and scientifically documented collection

-their natural range.
+plants in their natural range.

 Ecologically friendly developpers do call us before their project

 is under way.